Mandatory For All Employees

 Employees should verify with their bank the routing and account number.
 Routing numbers on deposit slips and bank statements are often invalid for direct deposit transactions.

-Employees are responsible for keeping their financial information current.
+You are responsible for keeping your financial information current.
 If a deposit must be returned due to a closed account, employees can expect a delay in the reissuing of those funds.
 Employees are also responsible for verifying that their direct deposit requests have been processed correctly by reviewing their pay advice and/or calling their financial institution to confirm receipt of funds.
 The university is not responsible for any overdraft charges if funds are not deposited as expected.

 Deposits are made electronically through the Federal Banking System, which minimizes the processing time.
 Funds will be transmitted to the employee’s designated financial institution(s) by payday and posted to the employee’s account by the individual financial institution(s), according to the financial institution’s established posting schedule.